 Let our ensemble bring smooth jazz and blues to your restaurant, wedding, cocktail party and special event.
-We are a quartet specializing in all the wonderful jazz standards.
+We are a quintet specializing in all the wonderful jazz standards.
 We will make your event as memorable as the songs that were inspired by the greats such as Sarah Vaughn, Frank Sinatra, Ella Fitzgerald to name a few.
 Over the past several decades the music of the Great American Songbook has enjoyed a renaissance as a wide variety of singers have taken up these songs and breathed new life into them.
 Sting, Diana Krall, Natalie Cole, Tony Bennett with Lady Gaga and countless others have released popular albums and are widely recognized by their performances of the music from the Great American Songbook keeping jazz alive for all generations.

 Drew Amendola, guitarist, composer, and arranger Drew has performed studio and live work, in Connecticut, Boston, Nashville, New York, and Los Angeles.
 He has an undergraduate degree in music composition with studies at Juilliard School, the Hartt School of Music, and the Berklee College of Music.
 He has a graduate degree in Law from the university of Connecticut and has also studied privately with Marc Mommaas, Wayne Krantz, and Rodney Jones.